 Amendatory Language: Change wording of the first paragraph

-The modeling organization shall provide upon arrival of the Professional Team, and before the review can officially commence, six printed copies of:
+The modeling organization shall provide upon arrival of the Professional Team, and before the review can officially commence, six printed or electronically published copies of:

-The modeling organization shall also provide upon arrival of the Professional Team, and before the review can officially commence, the electronic files used to complete Form V-3, Form A-6, and any supporting files.
-The electronic files shall be provided on two removable drives.
+The modeling organization shall also provide upon arrival of the Professional Team, and before the review can officially commence, the electronic files used to complete Form V-3, Hurricane Mitigation Measures, Mean Damage Ratios and Hurricane Loss Costs (Trade Secret Item), Form A-6, Logical Relationship to Hurricane Risk (Trade Secret Item), and any supporting files.
+The electronic files shall be provided on three removable drives.

-The Professional Team will review selected computer/information components in conjunction with the review of various standards.
+The Professional Team will review selected computer/information components in conjunction with the review of various hurricane standards.
 Computer/information components shall be readily available and reviewable interactively allowing simultaneous visualization by all Professional Team members.

-Access to critical articles or materials referenced in the submission or during the on-site review shall be available on-site in hard copy or electronic form for the Professional Team.
+Access to critical articles or materials referenced in the hurricane model submission or during the on-site review shall be available on-site in hard copy or electronic form for the Professional Team.

 The Professional Team shall be provided access to internet connections through the Professional Team members’ personal computers for reference work that may be required during the on-site review.

-The modeling organization should be prepared to have available for the Professional Team’s consideration, all insurance claims data received or newly processed since the previous submission, and be prepared to describe any processes used to amend or validate the model that incorporates this data.
+The modeling organization should be prepared to have available for the Professional Team’s consideration, all insurance claims data received or newly processed since the previous hurricane model submission, and be prepared to describe any processes used to amend or validate the hurricane model that incorporates this data.

-The modeling organization should be prepared to provide for the Professional Team’s review, all engineering data (e.g., post-event site investigations, laboratory or field testing results) received since the previous review by the Professional Team, and be prepared to describe any processes used to amend or validate the model that incorporates this data.
+The modeling organization should be prepared to provide for the Professional Team’s review, all engineering data (e.g., post-event site investigations, laboratory or field testing results) received since the previous review by the Professional Team, and be prepared to describe any processes used to amend or validate the hurricane model that incorporates this data.

 Professional Team Report

-After completing its review of the standards, disclosures, forms, and trade secret items, the Professional Team will conduct an exit briefing with the modeling organization.
+After completing its review of the hurricane standards the Professional Team will conduct an exit briefing with the modeling organization.
 During this briefing, the Professional Team will provide a preliminary draft of the Professional Team report.
 This offers the modeling organization an opportunity to check for any factual errors and to expunge any trade secret information.
-The Professional Team would accede to modeling organization suggestions for changes in its draft only to correct factual errors and to remove any trade secret information.
+The Professional Team will consider modeling organization suggestions for changes in its draft to correct factual errors.
 If the modeling organization and the Professional Team dispute a particular item as a factual error, then the report would adopt the phrasing, “In the opinion of the Professional Team, …”

 Suggestion from AIR: